Lina Medina: Identity of the father

 Medina has never revealed the identity of the father nor the circumstances of her impregnation.
 Escomel suggests that she might not know herself, as she "couldn't give precise responses".
 Lina's father was arrested on suspicion of child sexual abuse but released due to lack of evidence.

 Later life

 In young adulthood, Medina worked as a secretary in the Lima clinic of Lozada, which gave her an education and helped put her son through high school.
 She married and had a second son in 1972.
 In 2002, she refused an interview with Reuters, just as she had turned away many reporters in years past.

 Documentation

 Although it was speculated that the case was a hoax, a number of doctors over the years have verified it based on biopsies, X-rays of the fetal skeleton in utero, and photographs taken by the doctors caring for her.

-There is only one published photograph documenting the case.
+There is only one confirmed published photograph documenting the case.
 It was taken around the beginning of April 1939, when Medina was seven and a half months into pregnancy.
-Taken from her left side, it shows her standing naked in front of a neutral backdrop.
-It is the only published photograph taken during her pregnancy.
+Taken from her left side, the image shows her standing naked in front of a neutral backdrop.